duvitech/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image3]

-As a last step, I normalized the image data because and created functions for augmenting and enhancing the images for better results.
+As a last step, I normalized the image data.

+Converting the image from RGB to a grayscale image or other type of color-transformed image makes it easier for the algorithm to detect specific features/details, or patterns in the original image.

+Normalizing the image ensures that each pixel has a similar data distribtion.
+This makes convergence faster while training teh netowrk.

+This pre-processing of the images allows for the neural network to classify and recognize the original RGB image in more detail.

 ![alt text][image4]